mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

     a = Fraction(2,3)
     b = Fraction(1,2)
     print(a + b)
-    print(b + 3)
+    print(b + 2)

-The ``__add__`` method is able to automatically do the right action.
+The ``__add__`` method automatically does the right action.
 It first checks to see what kind of object ``other`` is.
 If it is an int, it creates a Fraction that has ``other`` as its numerator and 1 as its denominator.
 After this is done, we have two Fractions that we are able to add.

-Notice that ``other`` can be either a fraction or an int but ``self`` must be a Fraction.
-That means the object to the left of the + sign must be a Fraction.
+Notice that ``other`` can be either a fraction or an int but ``self`` must be a fraction.
+That means the object to the left of the + sign (in lines 28 and 29) must be a Fraction.

 .. important::
-   A method may need to perform differently when given different data types.
+   A method may need to operate differently when given different data types.
 This capacity is called **polymorphism**.
 A method has "many forms".
 The proper form is chosen automatically based on the input.
 This is the fourth principle of object-oriented programming.